bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 For example, if you want to create a regular module that will process Kafka input data streams you have to create a Kafka service with a Kafka and a ZooKeeper providers for it.

-A module can not process data streams without uploading an engine (that is a .jar file) and required configuration settings.
+A module can not process data streams without uploading an engine (that is a .jar file) that launches the module and required configuration settings.
 More information about these settings can be found in the `Configuration Settings`_ and the `Custom Files`_ sections of this document.

-Each module operates its instance(s).
-An instance is a full range of settings to perfom an exact executor type.
+An executor of the module utilises an instance, i.e. a full range of settings for an exect handler/executor.

 Providers
 ---------